Welcome to FloodWise!

 When the Waters Rise Videos

-When the Waters Rise is a two-part video series from 2020 that offers an overview of Fraser River and coastal flood hazards in British Columbia’s Lower Mainland, the expected impacts of a large-scale flood in the region, and opportunities for flood risk reduction.
+When the Waters Rise is a two-part video series (from 2020) that offers an overview of Fraser River and coastal flood hazards in British Columbia’s Lower Mainland, the expected impacts of a large-scale flood in the region, and opportunities for flood risk reduction.

 The focus of the videos is on large-scale Fraser River and coastal floods, which are the floods most likely to have widespread impacts across the Lower Mainland.
 Other types of flood, however, can also be serious.
-These include periods of heavy, sustained rainfall, such as the atmospheric rivers that resulted in the Nooksack River flooding of Sumas Prairie in November 2021,
+These include periods of heavy, sustained rainfall, such as the atmospheric rivers that resulted in the Nooksack River flooding of Sumas Prairie in November 2021.

 Taking a Regional Approach to Flood